base-org/web/apps/base-docs/base-learn/docs/frontend-setup/building-an-onchain-app.md

 ## Adding Imports, Connectors, Config

 In Next.js 14 with the app router, the root of your app is found in `app/layout.tsx`, if you followed the recommended setup options.
-As we want the blockchain provider context to be available for the entire app, we'll add it here.
+As you want the blockchain provider context to be available for the entire app, you'll add it here.

 You'll need to set up your providers in a second file, so that you can add `"use client":` to the top.
 Doing so forces this code to be run client side, which is necessary since your server won't have access to your users' wallet information.